Research output per year

 Lucia Fraiese.
 2022-2026.
 Outta country: Indigenous youth identities in an Australian boarding school.
 (Co-supervised with Luisa Miceli and Emma Moore [Sheffield University]).

 Madeleine Clews.
-2021-2025.
-Linguistic ecologies of earlier WA.
+2025. 'our own familiar English': A historical sociolinguistic study of the shaping of Australian English through the lens of Western Australia.
 (Co-supervised with Luisa Miceli and Kate Burridge [Monash University, Australia]).

 Connor Brown.
 2024.
 Diachronic perspectives on the semantics of temporal systems in Kununurra Kriol.
 (Co-supervised with Marie-Eve Ritz and Maia Ponsonnet [French National Centre for Scientific Research]).
 Now Early Years Development Officer at Mirima Dawang Woorlab-gerring Language and Culture Centre, Kununurra, Western Australia.